 The video you are viewing has been deleted by the account owner.
 If this error appears while you are viewing someone else’s videos, you’ll need to contact the Vimeo account owner or administrator of your webpage/service for more information.

 If you see this error for an embedded video that hasn’t been deleted, and the video is set to the "unlisted" privacy setting, it may be missing a required parameter in the embed code.
-If that is not the case, please reach out to us so we can investigate.
+Learn more at 'Embedding videos overview'.
+If that is not the case, please contact support so we can investigate.

 Still having trouble?
 You can always check the Vimeo status page for updated information on any current site-wide issues.
 If you're still having trouble, don’t hesitate to contact us, and we’ll look into your issue ASAP.
 To help us get to the bottom of things quickly, please include the following information in your initial message: